Meet Jon: the man behind the seaweed

 Jon left his ‘real’ office job over 9 years ago, to come back to Pembrokeshire and do what he loved.
 With a background in cooking and a childhood spent picking over cockles and seaweed on Pembrokeshire beaches, he was perfectly positioned to make his dream a reality.

 Starting off with the now famous ‘Café Mor’ street food van, selling those incredible seaweed brownies amongst other delights, Pembrokeshire Beach Food has grown to include a line of seasonings, sea herbs, ships biscuits, pesto and even laverbread butter now sold internationally.
 Even when Café Mor is packed away at the end of summer, the mermaids are still hard at work down the road in Pembroke Dock, gathering, storing, testing, tasting and packaging up all the goodness the seashore has to offer.

 Jon is passionate about the shoreline and protecting it, not only is it his workplace but its where he comes to play too as an avid surfer.
 ‘We’re part-funding a PhD from Swansea university so we can better understand how and where the laver grows.
 After selling in Japan last year and visiting too, I could really see just how important seaweed can become in our diets.’

 Jon is determined to keep his business sustainable, to know the true impact its having on the coastline, which is why he’s involved with Swansea university, but also why he’s looking into farming seaweed too.

 Back in the seaweed beds, we’re avoiding slipping into rockpools and keeping an eye out for different varieties- there are hundreds.
 Jon stops, picks a little piece or small, red seaweed and passes it to me to try.
 It’s pepper dulse, deeply savoury, with a peppery kick.
 Delicious.
-‘We’re trialing it with organic Welsh butter tomorrow.’
+‘We use this in our Sea Truffle Butter’